jlab/bellmanscafe/README.md

 In Ubuntu 20.04 you can install them using the following commands:

-sudo apt-get update <br> sudo apt-get install python3.8 python3-pip

-sudo pip install Flask
+sudo apt-get update <br> sudo apt-get install python3.8 python3-pip <br> sudo pip install Flask

 In your Linux terminal navigate to the folder that Bellmansgap.py and the templates folder have been downloaded to and run Bellmansgap.py by typing: